 Thank you for your interest in the MWRD's rain barrel program!
 Rain barrels are a type of green infrastructure that capture rainwater from your roof and save it for when you need it.
 By keeping this water out of the sewer system, rain barrels can also help prevent sewer overflows and flooding.
 You can use rain barrel water to wash your car, water your lawn, or clean work boots and tools.
 Rain barrel water is naturally free of chlorine, lime, and calcium and some gardeners swear their plants prefer it.
 However, since rain barrel water is runoff from your roof, do not drink it!

 While the appearance and design of our rain barrels may vary, there is no difference in their functionality.
-Recycled barrels are 55 gallon plastic HDPE the barrels dry weight is approximately 17 lbs.
+The repurposed barrels are 20 pounds without water and can hold up to 55 gallons.
+The barrels are made from high-density polyethylene, commonly used for recycling and the production of high-strength plastics.

-Barrels are made with 50-75% recycled content, depending on the resin color.
-All barrels come in four colors (black, blue, terra cotta and gray) and include leaf and mosquito filter screen, spigot/tap, overflow adaptor and overflow hose.
-Overflow adaptor permits rain barrels to be connected in series.
-Dimensions are approximately 24 inches wide and 36 inches tall.
+The barrels come in four colors (black, blue, terra cotta and gray) and include a leaf and mosquito filter screen, spigot/tap, overflow adaptor and overflow hose.
+The overflow adaptor permits rain barrels to be connected in series.
+Dimensions are approximately 23 inches wide and 38 inches tall.

-All Cook County residents can purchase a rain barrel for $45.78 (including tax) and this includes a flexible connecting elbow to attach your barrel to your downspout, a linking hose to connect it to a second barrel, detailed instructions, and free delivery to your home.
+Each rain barrel includes a flexible connecting elbow to attach your barrels to your downspout, a linking hose to connect to a second barrel and delivery to your home is free.
+Limit 2 per household.

 What can rain barrel water be used for?